Pick a markdown and code style:

 Parser errors are by default printed to stderr.
 This behavior can be changed by calling set_err_report on the parser instance, as the commented-out line indicates.
 When given true as argument, this function will log all errors into an internal string, which can then be retrieved with get_err_report.
 If set_err_report is given false as argument, it will turn off logging and print to stderr.
 Every call to set_err_report will always erase existing error logs.

-The main.rs should be placed in a cargo crate with rustlr = {version="0.5", default-features=false} in its dependencies.
+The main.rs should be placed in a crate with rustlr = {version="0.6", default-features=false} in its dependencies.
 The files produced by rustlr for the grammar should also be inside the src/ folder of the crate.
 The function parse_with is created for each grammar, and returns a Result<T,T> where T is the semantic value type of the "topsym" (startsymbol) of the grammar.
+Even in the event of parsing errors, a partial result is always returned.

 This main expects a command-line argument.
 Alternatively, we can create a lexer from a file source with: